Guide to getting a master’s in industrial engineering

 Financial aid and scholarships for industrial engineering master’s degrees

-In order to save on tuition, we recommend all students fill out the Free Application for Federal Student Aid (FAFSA).
+In order to save on tuition, we recommend all students fill out the Federal Application for Student Aid (FAFSA).
 Additionally, check with your college or university to see if there are other financial aid opportunities you quality for.

 What to expect from a master’s in industrial engineering